Yandex Cloud

 To stop paying for the resources you created:

-1. Open the backup-policy-auto-binding.tf configuration file and delete the description of the new infrastructure from it.
+1. Open the backup-policy-auto-binding.tf file and delete your infrastructure description from it.

 2. Apply the changes: